 Locate SSL Certificate in our vCenter Appliance (VCSA)

-If you have the acme inside VCSA, which I have told you better not, we can find the certificates in the route that has told you let’s encrypt.
-If, on the other hand, you have generated this in another Linux, we will have to create three files within our VCSA: cert.pem, privkey.pem, and fullchain.pem.
+If you have generated this in another Linux, as recommended, we will have to create three files within our VCSA: cert.pem, privkey.pem, and fullchain.pem.

-As you can imagine, include the content of /etc/letsencrypt/live/vcsa.jorgedelacruz.es/cert.pem inside the new file /root/cert.pem inside VCSA.
+As you can imagine, including the content of /etc/letsencrypt/live/vcsa.jorgedelacruz.es/cert.pem inside the new file /root/cert.pem inside VCSA.

 The content of /etc/letsencrypt/live/vcsa.jorgedelacruz.es/privkey.pem inside /root/privkey.pem

-Create a new fullchain.pem valid for vCenter Server 7
+Create a new fullchain.pem valid for vCenter Server 7.0 U1 or below

 For some time now, it seems that VMware has become a little more demanding with Intermediate CA’s, etc. So the fullchain.pem that automatically creates Let’s Encrypt is useless and will give us an error when deploying it, so that we do not have problems, we will have to create a new file, I have called it fullchain2021.pem